stanford-crfm/helm/README.md

     )
     adapter_spec = AdapterSpec(
         ...
-        data_augmenter_spec=data_augmenter_spec,
+        data_augmenter_spec=data_augmenter_spec
     )
 ```

 In the example above, the `Adapter` will augment the set of evaluation instances by perturbing
-the original set of instances with the `ExtraSpaceAugmentation`, where spaces in the text are
+the original set of instances with the `ExtraSpacePerturbation`, where spaces in the text are
 replaced with `num_spaces` number of spaces.

-We currently only support applying a single data augmentation to an instance instead of chaining
+We currently only support applying a single perturbation to an instance instead of chaining
-multiple data augmentations and applying it onto a single instance.
+multiple perturbations and applying it onto a single instance.

-### Adding a Data Augmentation
+### Adding a new perturbation

-To add a new data augmentation to the framework, simply create a new class in `data_augmentation.py`,
+To add a new perturbation to the framework, simply create a new class in `perturbation.py` that
-extend the abstract class `DataAugmentation` and implement the `perturb` method which takes in
+extends the abstract class `Perturbation` and implement the `perturb` method which takes in
 text and outputs the perturbed text.
+Add a test for the new perturbation in `test_perturbation.py`.

 ## Running the benchmark